When Instruments Roamed the Earth®! Composer’s Concert Notes & Music Cue Narrative Descriptions

 “Kaboom for Orchestra” is a musical depiction of a cartoon archeological site.
 While nobody in their right mind would use dynamite while unearthing artifacts, Sir Humphrey Treble-Clef has never actually been in his right mind.

-The cue starts with a match sonically being struck by the percussion in m.
-1, the fuse being lit and burning while the strings and woodwinds trill in mm.
+The cue starts with a match sonically being struck by the cymbal scrape in m.
+1, the fuse being lit and burning with the strings and woodwinds trill in mm.
 2-6, the explosion on the downbeat of m.
 8, and debris falling depicted by the xylophone in m.
 8 b.
 3-4.

 The general “busy-ness” and hubbub of the archeological site starts at measure 9.
 The 8th note activity theme in m.
 9 is punctuated by more explosions (mm.
 19-24, 33-34, 47) a hammer and chisel (m.
 37-38, 48-49, 52-53), and using a scrub brush (m.
 56-62).